-It is important that all unit members who teach in the Resource Specialist Program (RSP), or in Integrated Life Skills (ILS), Deaf and Hard of Hearing (DHH), or Learning Handicapped (LH) day classes have adequate and appropriate classroom space.
-The District is strongly encouraged to provide such unit members with adequate classroom or workspace and all appropriate equipment.
+It is important that all unit members who teach students with IEPs in a separate setting, other than in general education classrooms, such as the Resource Specialist Program (RSP), either mild/moderate or moderate/severe, Deaf and Hard of Hearing (DHH), and/or related services staff have adequate and appropriate classroom space.
+The District shall provide such unit members with adequate classroom or workspace and all appropriate equipment.
 The District should work with sites which have limited space availability to explore the possibility of locating an alternative facility on site.